-Every week our family has a “family night” where we spend time together, learn and make that night just for us.
+We had these peanut butter fudge bars a few weeks ago for our treat during “family night”.
+Every week we chose a night where we spend time together, learn and make that night just for us.
 It’s super fun and it usually involves a treat, so it’s clearly always a good time.
-We started a rotating schedule a few weeks back where each of us are in charge of a different element of our night.
+We started a rotating schedule a few weeks back where each of us is in charge of a different element of our night.
 The girls have loved taking responsibility for things like planning a lesson or activity but the favorite job is definitely being in charge of treats.

-In the end these fudge bars made the final cut and they were the perfect recipe for her, both in taste and ease of assembly.
+In the end, these peanut butter fudge bars made the final cut and they were the perfect recipe for her, both in taste and ease of assembly.
 They were so simple in fact, that she was disappointed they didn’t take longer to make.

 “THAT’S IT?!!?
 I WANT TO DO MOOOOOORRE!”